-Applications will be reviewed at the discretion of the hiring supervisor, and the position will be filled in April.
+Applications will be reviewed at the discretion of the hiring supervisor, and the positions will be filled as soon as possible.

 Earlham College continues to build a community that reflects the gender and racial diversity of the society at large, and, therefore, we are particularly interested in inviting and encouraging applications from African Americans, other ethnic minorities, and women.
 Earlham also is eager to solicit applications from members of the Religious Society of Friends (Quakers).